 A young girl stands with bare feet on a worn, wooden floor.
 She is doll-like, in a simple black dress with both arms held aloft, a crow upon each wrist.
 There is something oddly beautiful and powerful about the image, a supernatural force that seems to breathe life into the girl.
 She comes across as a shaman of sorts.
 The women that populate the eight photographs in this series all have this mystical, otherworldly energy.

 As we sit over tea in my Went End apartment, Boucher begins to reveal the secrets to her process.
-It is a fascinating mix of master old-school photography with cutting-edge technical wizardry.
-She explains that she embarks on each photograph as a filmmaker would, choosing the historic outfits, the locations, and the models.
+It is a mix of master old-school photography with cutting-edge technical wizardry.
+She embarks on each photograph as a filmmaker would, choosing the historic outfits, the locations, and the models.
 Boucher has sought out atmosphere-rich, historic spaces throughout Maine, such as the Arctic Museum at Bowdoin College, vacant ballrooms, historic college halls, fog-filled beaches and deep woods.
-Places, she says, that have a haunting beauty.

 She places her subjects against worn wooden floors and walls, allowing the composition of lines to jar with traditional rules.
 “The rules are important, and when you break them you know why you’re breaking them,” she says.
 “You’re directing the viewer’s mind in a certain way.”